annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 Hoisting safety is required but not enough to guarantee vectorization correctness.
 In addition, it should be safe to evaluate dd-exiting conditions for iterations potentially not executed in the scalar loop.
 In the scalar loop, dd-exiting conditions may be explicitly guarded by other dominating conditions as well as implicitly by exiting conditions from the previous iteration(s).
 So, in the vectorized form, it should be safe to evaluate such conditions speculatively.
 Here is the formal definition(s):

 Speculated
-  An instruction is speculatively executed (or speculated) when it is executed in the modified program while it potentially may not be executed in the original program.
+  An instruction is speculatively executed (or speculated) when it is executed in the modified program may or may not be executed in the original program.

 Safe Speculation
   We say that speculative execution is safe if it does not introduce new undefined behaviours.